quangogage/GOOP/README.md

 # GOOP
 ###### Gage's Object Oriented Programming
-An OOP library for lua that enables all of the oop features you'd want - Along with type checked parameters for instantiation.
+An OOP library for lua that enables all of the oop features you'd want - Along with optional type checked arguments for instantiation.

 ## Install
 Place the `/GOOP` anywhere you'd like in your directory and require it.